Christmas rush for Aldi’s cuddly carrots and wicked parsnips

 Shoppers are reported to be scrambling to buy ‘Kevin the carrot’ soft toys featured in Aldi supermarket’s Christmas advert.

-In the Aldi store on Mackintosh Drive in Ipswich this morning, there were plenty of shoppers milling around where the Kevin toys were for sale, along with the wicked parsnip, Pascal.
+In the Aldi store in Mackintosh Drive in Ipswich this morning there were plenty of shoppers milling around where the Kevin toys were for sale, along with the wicked parsnip, Pascal.

 In the TV ad, the ruthless Pascal is determined to make Kevin, his wife Katie and their three baby carrots a part of his own Christmas dinner.